 The Combined Residential Development Charges (DC) and Tax Grant program is intended to provide economic incentive for the development of residential properties in the Original Downtown Community Improvement Project Area.
 Properties in the Expanded Richmond Row Community Improvement Project Area are not eligible.
 Through this program, the City provides a combined 10-year grant for an eligible property.
-For property owners who pay property taxes, the grants cover 100% of the residential development charges and a portion of the increase in municipal taxes resulting from the development of the property (as outlined in the Tax Grant Program Section).
+For property owners who pay property taxes, the grants cover 100% of the residential development of the property (as outlined in the Tax Grant Program Section).
+For property owners who are exempt from paying property taxes, the grants cover 100% of the residential development of the property (as outlined in the Tax Grant Program Section).
 For property owners who are exempt from paying property taxes, the grants cover 100% of the residential development charges.